 Super absorbent polymers (SAP) are utilized globally for a large range of health, commercial, ecological, clinical, and customer applications.
-Sodium polyacrylate SAPs, particularly, are the absorbent workhorse of the modern child diaper, numerous hazardous waste therapy processes, and medical waste solidification.
+Sodium polyacrylate SAPs, particularly, are the absorbent workhorse of the modern child diaper, numerous hazardous Wastewater therapy processes, and medical Wastewater solidification.
 Despite having all of the various ways that SAPs help countless individuals every day to live safer, healthier, cleaner, and also easier lives, there are still a variety of misunderstandings about SAPs.

 Misconception # 1: SAPs are expensive.

-While the unit expense of Super absorbent polymers (SAPs) is more than that of standard absorbents (sawdust, cement, fluff, etc.), SAPs feature much superior absorbency, indicating SAPs are much more effective with, very low dosage prices (0.5% – 1.5%, by weight) normally needed to strengthen a liquid-bearing waste stream.
+While the unit expense of Super absorbent polymers (SAPs) is more than that of standard absorbents (sawdust, cement, fluff, etc.), SAPs feature much superior absorbency, indicating SAPs are much more effective with, very low dosage prices (0.5% – 1.5%, by weight) normally needed to strengthen a liquid-bearing Wastewater stream.

 Myth # 2: SAPs create a jelly or slime-like appearance when hydrated.